2006 SUPER LATE MODEL RULES

 protected with trim or beading.
 Care must be taken not to have any

-minimum of two inches by two inches square (2” x 2”), or
+two inches by two inches square (2” x 2”), or rectangular, with a

-of one and three quarter inch (1.75”) outside diameter, with a
+one and three quarter inch (1.75”) outside diameter, with a minimum

-minimum material thickness of .083 inches.
-These frames must use
+material thickness of .083 inches.
+These frames must use 4130 Chrome

-of eight inches (8”) beyond the frame.
-Any stubbed rear bumper
+eight inches (8”) beyond the frame.
+Any stubbed rear bumper that

-that extends in excess of eight inches (8”) beyond the frame must
+extends in excess of eight inches (8”) beyond the frame must be

 No external rub rails are permitted.